BuoyantIO/booksapp/README.md

 ## Running with MySQL ##

 The default booksapp configuration uses SQLite.
 It's also possible to run the app with a MySQL backend, using the configs in the `k8s/` directory.
+The MySQL configuration uses a separate pod for the storage backend, which allows running multiple replicas of each of the app deployments.

 1. Start by installing the MySQL backend